rathishsekhar/Custom_TFIDF_Implementation/notebooks/README.md

     <h2><strong>Building a TFIDF Vectorizer & compare its results with Sklearn:</strong></h2>

 <ul>
-    <li> The TFIDF vectorizer will be implemented on a collection of text documents.</li>
+    <li> The TFIDF vectorizer will be implemented on a collection of text documents taken from the sklearn.feature_extraction.text.TfidfVectorizer documentation (refer example).</li>
     <br>
     <li> The results of implementation of TFIDF vectorizer will be compared to that of the sklearns implemenation TFIDF vectorizer.</li>
     <br>